dslab-epfl/svshi/svshi/documentation/documentation.md

 <a id="8">[8]</a> CrossHair, "https://github.com/pschanely/CrossHair"

 <a id="9">[9]</a> Bruni, A. D., Disney, T., & Flanagan, C. (2011).
 A peer architecture for lightweight symbolic execution.
-Universidad de California, Santa Cruz.
+University of California, Santa Cruz.

 <a id="10">[10]</a> Lévesque, B., Lavoie, M., & Joly, J. (2004).
 Residential water heater temperature: 49 or 60 degrees Celsius?. _The Canadian journal of infectious diseases = Journal canadien des maladies infectieuses_, 15(1), 11–12. <https://doi.org/10.1155/2004/109051>